Does Lion's Mane Actually Help Memory After 60? A Pharmacist Reviews the Evidence

 Additional Supporting Research

-• A 2020 study found lion’s mane improved cognitive function and daily living activities in adults with mild Alzheimer’s disease after 49 weeks
+- A 2020 pilot study found erinacine A-enriched lion’s mane improved cognitive function scores (MMSE) and daily living activities in adults with mild Alzheimer’s disease after 49 weeks of supplementation

 What the Evidence Doesn’t Show (Yet)